sake92/hepek/README.md

 ---
 ## Hepek-Play
-Contains additional goodies for easier integration with Play framework:
+Adds these on top of Hepek-Components:
-- write response using hepek's `HtmlPage` without boilerplate
+- writeable `HtmlPage`
-- integration with Play's `Field`s
+- support for Play's `Field`s

 ## TODO
 - ScalaJS components